project3ucsc/backend/README.md

 ## Description
- ### Knowledge Hub is a web application which provides a platform for teachers and students to do their distance learning process efficiently
+ #### KnowledgeHub is a web application which provides a platform for teachers and students to do their distance learning process efficiently.
+Multiple schools can create their learning management system through this system.

+   ##### This is the backend repository.
+We use node.js, express.js and prisma.

 ## Configure the Backend